 Due to the use of lighter materials, and frequently moving this type of saw table from site to site, this can affect the accuracy of the cuts.
 For most assignments, this will have little influence, but when you have to make very precise connections, this can cause problems.

-Now that you know perfectly what a cabinet saw is and what a contractor saw is, this can help you gain insight into the differences between a cabinet saw and contractor saw.
+Now that you know perfectly what a cabinet saw is and what a contractor saw is, this can help you gain insight into the differences between a cabinet saw vs table saw (contractor saw).
 This will help you to find an answer to the question, “Can you use a portable table saw for woodworking”.

 Both saws essentially perform the same thing: they cut the wood to the specified size and angle.
 But why would you choose an expensive cabinet saw over a less priced mobile contractor saw, or vice versa?
 Everything is contingent on the desired outcome.